8 Things Only People with Depression Can Truly Understand

 4. Hard to Explain People

-5. didn’t Take Care of Ourselves
+5. Didn’t Take Care of Ourselves

-6. do not go to a Job because of depression
+6. Do not go to a Job because of depression

 7. Outside is Like I’m all good but inside I’m drowning.

-I have high-functioning depression and it feels like I’m living a mask every single day.
+I have high-functioning depression and it feels like I’m wearing a mask every single day.
 I don’t tell people because they probably wouldn’t understand.
 On the surface, I’m all good but inside I’m drowning.

 8. Depression feels like you are tied down